 Another way to avoid an ignition interlock device is by defending yourself for trial.
 Ignition interlock devices are not mandatory in every DUI case.
 If you can clear your name of the allegations against you, you may not require an ignition interlock device.

-Some of the potential defenses that could be a good fit for your DUI case include the following:
+Some of the potential legal defenses that could be a good fit for your DUI case include the following:

 - Improper stop